GTRONICK/MKS_ROBIN_E3D_Latest_Marlin/README.md

 1. Marlin firmware
 2. PlatformIO extension for VSCode
-3. Auto Buil Marlin for VSCode
+3. Auto Build Marlin for VSCode

 Once installed, go to the left panel of VSCode and clic over the PlatformIO icon.

-Go to Quick Access -> Platforms
+Go to Quick Access -> Updates -> Platform updates

 Update all items available for update

 Use the Configuration.h and Configuration_adv.h as templates for your configuration.
+Try to use Meld (Linux) or WinMerge (Windows) for file comparision between you current configuration files and the ones provided here to make it easier to check the changes, this is optional tough.

 **Be careful!**